-Negative growth rates for 2015 were established using the board approved budgeted rate by CGU.
-Longer term growth rates were established using management's estimate for each CGU.
-Both the 2015 operating budget and management's estimate were calculated using our current prospects and our planned strategic changes expected to be implemented.
-The growth rate used to extrapolate cash flows beyond the budget period used (five years) is based on Government of Canada target inflation rates and U.S. Federal Reserve long term inflation expectations (3.0%).
+A growth rate for 2016 of 4.5%was established using the Board approved budgeted rate by CGU.
+Longer term growth rates of 5% for years 2017 to 2019 were established using management's estimate for each CGU.
+Both the 2016 operating budget and management's estimates were calculated using current prospects and planned strategic changes expected to be implemented.
+The growth rate of 2% used to extrapolate cash flows beyond the budget period used (five years) is based on the Government of Canada targeted long term inflation expectations of 2.0%.
+The Company's management and directors believe that any reasonably possible further change in the key assumptions on which recoverable amount is based would not cause the CGU carrying amount to exceed its recoverable amount.